yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/create-universe-multi-zone.md

 ## 1. Create the universe

 If there are no universes created yet, the Dashboard page will look like the following.
-Click on "Create Universe" to create the universe.
+Click **Create Universe** to create the universe.

 ![Dashboard with No Universes](/images/ee/no-univ-dashboard.png)